✝️ New! The Religion Teacher’s Easter & Holy Week Activity Pack

 The Last Supper Lesson Plan

 This Last Supper lesson plan can be used to help your students better understand the significance of the consecration at Mass or to help them prayerfully reflect of the events on Holy Thursday.
-Last Supper Lesson Objectives Students will be able to summarize the story of the Last Supper.
-Students will feel gratitude to Jesus…
+Last Supper Lesson Objectives Last Supper Lesson Activities 1.
+Prayer of Thanksgiving Begin the class with simple prayers of thanksgiving.
+Before blessing…

 Read More